Frankly, some of this week’s osteoporosis news is downright offensive.

 Take, for example, the belief that “U.S. regulators prevent people from getting natural cures.”
 This is not a conspiracy theory; U.S. regulators (namely, the FDA) do in fact prevent people from getting natural cures, and here’s how.

 The FDA’s definition of a drug forces companies to go through an “approval process”.
 And the approval method for drugs is so complex and expensive, that makers of breakthrough natural cures often can’t get the funds to go through the onerous approval process.

 On the other hand, Big Pharma has billions of dollars to get their (often dangerous!) drugs “approved”, so doctors can prescribe them because they are “safe”.
 Unfortunately, the drug approval process is notoriously corrupted, and typically, it is only after the drug does its damage that the FDA suddenly admits there is a problem.

 Take another example: the belief that “water fluoridation is a way for companies to dump dangerous chemicals into the environment.”
 This is historical fact, not conspiracy theory.
-As I write in The Missing Link, the bonus report on water and water safety included with the Save Our Bones Program:
+As I write in The Missing Link, the bonus report on water and water safety included with the Osteoporosis Reversal Program:

 … in 1939, …biochemist Gerald J. Cox, sponsored by the Aluminum Company of America (ALCOA), experimented with fluoride in laboratory rats and concluded that fluoride reduces cavities.
 He then proposed that the U.S. should fluoridate its water supplies, something that would turn the tables around for the aluminum and fertilizer producers.
 Instead of having to pay to get rid of the fluoride waste, as these companies were forced to do, with this new proposal municipalities would buy the fluoride from the companies in order to add it to the water supply.”